25 Low-Carb Family Dinners That Don’t Feel Like a Compromise

 14) Chicken Stir-Fry

-The only annoying part of stir-fry is if you’re chopping things as your pan heats up.
-Once all the prep is done, it’s a quick sizzle: first the chicken, then the broccoli, then a quick sauce of soy sauce, garlic, and a bit of sweetener if you’d like.
-The addition of cashews gives it a satisfying crunch that elevates the overall value.
-Prepare as is, or serve with rice for family members who prefer the classic version.
+The only annoying part of stir-fry is if you’re chopping things while your pan heats up.
+Once the prep is complete, it’ll be a quick sizzle: first the chicken, then the broccoli, followed by a quick sauce made of soy, garlic, and maybe a sweetener if you want

 15) Greek Chicken Bowls